Fluxitude/guidant/.roo/rules/git_workflow.md

 ## **Tagged Task Lists Integration**

-Guidant's **tagged task lists system** provides significant benefits for Git workflows:
+Task Master's **tagged task lists system** provides significant benefits for Git workflows:

 ### **Multi-Context Development**
 - **Branch-Specific Tasks**: Each branch can have its own task context using tags